security-alliance/frameworks/src/awareness/security-training.md

 # Security Training

-Security training is essential for all team members to understand the importance of security and how to implement best practices in their daily activities.
-Here are some key components of an effective security training program:
+All team members should receive some type of security training, however how in-depth this training is depends on their specific needs and what type of access they have.
+It is important to not do this only once, but to keep it as a recurring activity, however a training session does not need to mean sitting down for 60 minutes to look at a power point presentation but rather could be tiny nuggets of relevant information that doesn't take more than a minute to consume each time.

+As an introductionary and overarching training session, this could be done:

 ## 1. Introduction to Security

-- **Importance of Security**: Understand why security is crucial for individuals and organizations.
+- **Importance of Security**: Explain why security is important for your project.
-- **Common Threats**: Learn about common security threats such as malware, phishing, and ransomware.
+- **Common Threats**: What are the common threats targetting your platform, and what type of attacks are most likely to happen for the team you're doing security training for.

 ## 2. Password Management

-- **Strong Passwords**: Use unique, complex passwords for different accounts.
+- **Strong Passwords**: Explain the reason for using unique and complex passwords for accounts.
-- **Password Managers**: Utilize password managers to securely store and manage passwords.
+- **Password Managers**: Show the value and time save of using a password manager to securely store and manage passwords.

 ## 3. Two-Factor Authentication (2FA)

-- **Enabling 2FA**: Learn how to enable 2FA on various platforms.
+- **Enabling 2FA**: Explain why it's important to enable 2FA.
-- **Types of 2FA**: Understand the different types of 2FA, including SMS, authenticator apps, and hardware tokens.
-Each of these have their strenghts and weaknesses.
+- **Types of 2FA**: Explain the different types of 2FA, including SMS, authenticator apps, and hardware tokens.
+Each of these have their strenghts and weaknesses which should be explained (and especially why nobody should be using SMS for 2FA).

 ## 4. Secure Communication

-- **Email Security**: Recognize phishing emails and avoid clicking on suspicious links.
+- **Email Security**: Explain how phishing emails and fake jobs can be used by a threat actor to compromise a project.
-- **Messaging Apps**: Use secure messaging apps like Signal for sensitive communications.
+- **Messaging Apps**: Explain why messaging apps such as Telegram does not have end to end encryption, and why secure messaging apps like Signal should be used for sensitive communications.

 ## 5. Device Security

-- **Software Updates**: Keep operating systems and software up to date.
+- **Software Updates**: Explain why it's important to keep operating systems and software up to date.
-- **Antivirus Software**: Install and maintain antivirus software on relevant devices.
+- **Antivirus Software**: Explain when it could be relevant to install and keep antivirus software up to date on relevant devices.

 ## 6. Data Protection

-- **Backups**: Regularly back up important data.
+- **Backups**: Discuss when it could be relevant to back up important data.
-- **Encryption**: Use encryption to protect sensitive data both in transit and at rest.
+- **Encryption**: Discuss when using encryption could be important to to protect sensitive data both in transit and at rest.

 ## 7. Incident Response

-- **Reporting Incidents**: Understand the process for reporting security incidents.
+- **Reporting Incidents**: Discuss the need for everybody knowing how to react during security incidents, and how one should never be afraid to raise the alarm.
-- **Response Plan**: Understand your incident response plan.
+- **Response Plan**: For teams where relevant, discuss the incident response plan.

-Regular security training helps to keep everyone informed about the latest threats and best practices, ensuring a proactive approach to security.